transprime-research/laravel-dockerizer/Readme.md

 After this `docker-compose.yml`, `Dockerfile`, and `dockerizer.sh` should already be moved to your project's directory.

-Then `cd ..` into your project, and run bash commad against `dockerizer.sh`.
+Then `cd ..` into your project, and run bash command against `dockerizer.sh`.

 After that go to `localhost:8070`